mattcan/solarized-gedit/README.md

 * if you are the only user on your computer

-		cp solarized-* ~/.local/share/gtksourceview-3.0/styles
+		cp solarized-* ~/.local/share/gedit/styles

-* if you want everyone on your PC to be able to use the styles (*Note: path below is for Ubuntu*)
+* if you want everyone on your PC to be able to use the styles (_path below is for Ubuntu_)

 		sudo cp solarized-* /usr/share/gtksourceview-3.0/styles

+You can also use the built installer (_has only been tested with Ubuntu 12.10_)

 ### Roadmap